realm/realm-java/README.md

 Generating the Javadoc using the command above may generate warnings.
 The Javadoc is generated despite the warnings.

+### Upgrading Gradle Wrappers

+ All gradle projects in this repository have `wrapper` task to generate Gradle Wrappers.
+Those tasks refer `gradleVersion` propertiy defined in `/realm.properties` in order to determine Geadle Version of generating wrappers.
+After generating Gradle Wrappers, we need to modify `gradle/wrapper/gradle-wrapper.properties` to use `*-all.zip` distribution instead of `*-bin.zip` distribution.

+We have a script `./tools/update_gradle_wrapper.sh` to automate these steps.
+When you update Gradle Wrappers, please obey the following steps.

+ 1. Edit `gradleVersion` property in defined in `/realm.properties` to new Gradle Wrapper version.
+ 2. Execute `/tools/update_gradle_wrapper.sh`.

 ### Gotchas

 The repository is organized in six Gradle projects: